Feel stressed? Try lunch break video-bites

 A short introductory video on Public Information Requests (or Freedom of Information Act requests).
 Simply stated, you might want send in a request to gather information about your school district as follows.
 If you can’t find information that relates to your child’s education, PIRs may be the answer.
 Teacher training, vendor contracts, number of evaluations in a year, for example.
 You can find out how many children with Autism received an behavior assessment in the last 3 months.

-Then go to your Attorney General’s website for rules specific to your state on when you should expect a reponse, procedures for appealing letters that claim exemptions.
+Then go to your Attorney General’s website for rules specific to your state on when you should expect a response.
+You may have to find the appeal procedures for what to do when the School District tells the Attorney General that they are claiming exemptions and withholding information.

 Questions?
 Speaker inquiries?